[The Reality Of] Pain From Braces

-It’s common for children and adults who are getting braces to feel anxious.
+Firstly, it’s common for children and adults who are getting orthodontics to feel anxious about the pain from braces.
 One of the main concerns is if it will be a painful experience.
 An orthodontist knows that having discomfort is possible.
 It’s also understood that any level of discomfort is easily manageable.

 During the process of placing brackets and wire on the teeth, there will be minimal discomfort.
 The biggest challenge a person will face is the adjustment period associated with having them.
 It may take longer to eat meals as a person learns how to chew with them.
 Most orthodontists recommend their patients eat softer foods for the first couple of days after having the brackets and wires placed on their teeth.

 During the initial days, a patient may experience some discomfort as their teeth start the process of realigning.
 The inside of a person’s mouth may hurt, lips could get cut, and teeth could feel uncomfortable.
 It’s a time when people adjust to the pressure from elastic ligatures and wires.
 An orthodontist will be able to make recommendations on what products should be used to deal with this situation.
 It could be a variety of things from applying wax to using over-the-counter pain medication and more.
 In a short period of time people adjust and often forget they are even wearing them.